molefrog/wouter/README.md

 - Named dynamic segments: `/users/:foo`.
 - Dynamic segments with modifiers: `/foo/:bar*`, `/foo/baz?` or `/foo/bar+`.

-The library was designed to be as small as possible, so most of the additional matching feature were left out (see [this issue](https://github.com/molefrog/wouter/issues/1) for more info).
+The library was designed to be as small as possible, so most of the additional matching features were left out (see [this issue](https://github.com/molefrog/wouter/issues/1) for more info).
-If you do need to have `path-to-regexp`-like functionality you can customize a matcher function:
+If you do need to have `path-to-regexp`-like functionality, you can customize a matcher function:

 ```js
 import { Router } from "wouter";